evalece/bench-the-query/technical_blogs/README.md

 2. Take a closer look at romise.all() or asyncio.gather() for GraphQL ****

-3.Learning today: Dynamic API endpoint in REST API (i.e./endpoint/query fields 1... n) allows users to query exactly what is wanted.
+3. Learning today: Dynamic API endpoint in REST API (i.e./endpoint/query fields 1... n) allows users to query exactly what is wanted.
 Similiar to GraphQL but with extra pagination + less handler complexity

 ## April 22

-1. containerize +pass command via script + or, docker image if bootstraps logic complex
+Containerize +pass command via script + or, docker image if bootstraps logic complex

 ## April 24